addiscent/vagrant-ruby-rails/README.md

         mkdir vagrant-ruby

-2. In order to build the guest vbox, you need three files from the "vagrant-ruby-git" github repository: the "Vagrantfile", and the two ".sh" files, "ruby221-inst.sh" and "rvm-inst.sh".
-The two .sh files are BASH scripts which do provisioning of the guest vbox during its build, and, in addtion to the usual Vagrant Box configuration tasks, the Vagrantfile invokes the .sh provisioning files when necessary.
+2. Download a zip file containing the files from the github repository page, https://github.com/ckthomaston/vagrant-ruby-git.

-  Download a zip file containging those files from the github repository page.
-Extract those three files into the "vagrant-ruby" subdirectory you just created above.
-You don't need the ".gitignore" file from the repository, it is optional, but you may wish to use it if you decide to put this vagrant box under git version control using a repository of your own.
-Also, it is not necessary to extract/copy the ".vagrant" subdirectory contents from the github repository zip file; Vagrant will build those files as/when needed.
+  Keeping the same file and subdirectory hierarchy as in the repository, extract those files into the "vagrant-ruby" subdirectory you just created above.

 3. Now, make the guest vbox "home" directory your current working directory :

         cd vagrant-ruby

 4. Enter the following command :

         mkdir workspace

     A "vagrant-ruby/workspace/" subdirectory is created.

 5. Enter the following command :

         vagrant up